An explanation of Mondrian's oeuvre by Michael Sciam

 Fig. 6

-At the same time the painter’s attention turns to constructions such as mills or lighthouses:
+At the same time the painter’s attention turns to constructions such as mills, lighthouses and church towers:

 Fig. 4